Membrane Protein Resources

 The PDB entry 3sn6 features the human chimeric β2-adrenergic receptor in complex with G-proteins and a nanobody.
 The receptor itself is a chimeric molecule (meaning there is a bacterial protein fused to the human protein at the N-terminus to increase solubility and stability).
 However, the focus of the study (and discussion here) is the human receptor protein, which has transmembrane helices (see Figure 1).
 A variety of information related to membrane associations can be accessed:

-On the Structure Summary page the receptor protein is Entity 4 and shows a dedicated 'Membrane Entity' property.
+On the Structure Summary page the receptor protein is Entity 4 and shows a dedicated 'Membrane Entity' property (Figure 2).
 This indicates that this entity is annotated as transmembrane or membrane-associated by OPM, PDBTM, MemProtMD, or mpstruc.

-Clicking the hyperlinked 'Yes' next to the "Membrane Protein" row on the top of the Structure Summary page or an annotated entity points to the Annotations tab of the structure summary page (Figure 3).
+Clicking the hyperlinked 'Yes' next to the "Membrane Protein" row on the top of the Structure Summary page points to the Annotations tab of the structure summary page (Figure 3).
 This view provides details on the present membrane protein annotations (as well as all other annotations).

 Clicking on the Sequence tab on the Structure Summary page and selecting Entity 4 allows viewing of the amino acid sequence of this entity with residue-level annotations derived from a variety of resources.
 Membrane segment annotations from OPM and PDBTM are included for classified proteins.